Krule6/BO2-EE-Resources/README.md

 # BO2 EE Resources & Solvers

-A collection of interactive solvers, counters & resources for Call of Duty: Black Ops II - Zombies Easter Eggs
+A collection of interactive solvers, counters, and resources for Call of Duty: Black Ops II – Zombies Easter Eggs.

 ## Website link